What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 : How to say "Please Love Me" naturally?

-This is emotional but also grammatically important.
+This is an emotional phrase, but it's also grammatically important.

 사랑해 주세요 (sa-rang-hae ju-se-yo)